 John Lennon or the many men and women that

-received a Nobel Peace Prize or an Academy Award
+received Nobel Peace Prizes, or Academy Awards

-on dreaming of a better world.
+nothing wrong with dreaming of a better world for a

 Footnotes: * The name means "low-lands" because much of the Netherlands is far below sea level.